Francesco-Lanciana/Growing-Data/README.md

 **_config_**

-Contains all webpack configuration for both development and production.
+Contains all Webpack configuration for both development and production.
 These files are in turned called by **_webpack.config.js_**

 **_data_**